greenstick/d3-canvas-network/README.md

 ### Examples
-No arguments are required; to see a randomly generated netowrk call the network and pass an empty arguments object:
+No arguments are required; to see a randomly generated network call the network prototype, passing an empty arguments object:
 ```
 var network = new Network({});
 ```